Isysxp/PiDP8I/README.md

-This project is based on an RP2350 board from Waveshare: https://www.waveshare.com/wiki/RP2350-PiZero This board has been designed to accept Raspberry Pi 'hats' so, why not try this with the ultimate hat namely the most excellent PiDP8/I developed by Oscar Vermeulen and supported by many other contributing to the repo at https://tangentsoft.com/pidp8i/wiki?name=Home.
+This project is based on an RP2350 board from Waveshare: https://www.waveshare.com/wiki/RP2350-PiZero This board has been designed to accept Raspberry Pi 'hats' so, why not try this with the ultimate hat namely the most excellent PiDP8/I developed by Oscar Vermeulen and supported by many other contributing to the repo at https://tangentsoft.com/pidp8i/wiki?name=Home.<br>
+This is an Arduino app and may be built using the Arduino IDE or the VSCode plugin.<br>
+I also reccomend a look at Folke Will's page at https://github.com/fpw/SoCDP8/tree/master where he has used an SOC to achieve a similar result.<br>
 Using the RP2350 which is an update of the well known RP2040 ...
 Pi Pico allows for 2 synchronous processes to provide a simulator loop and to run the front panel display.
 I would note that I have been tempted in the past to design and build a board like this but other